 Additive manufacturing does not require a part to be ejected from a mould, so old limitations like undercuts or part thickness will only hold back your designs and designers.

-If you don’t attempt to unlearn injection moulding then your cognitive space will be too full, which can confuse and stress you as the two different types of knowledge structures clash.
+3D printing comes with its own set of limitations too; new knowledge that must be acquired.
+You will then need to relearn the limitations, the software, the design programs, etc. If you don't attempt to unlearn injection moulding, then your cognitive space will be too full, which can confuse and stress you as the two different types of knowledge structures clash.

-To stress even further, 3D printing tech will advance one day, and we’ll have to unlearn what we’re learning now!
+In addition, 3D printing technology will advance one day, and we'll have to unlearn what we're learning now.

 Not only is technology ever-changing, so is the business side of engineering.
 Most of the business models we use today are already outdated!

-We live in a world that is getting more and more competitive and content driven (thank you internet!) that we also need to unlearn many business models and relearn new ones.
+We live in a world that is getting more and more competitive and content driven, that we also need to unlearn many business models and relearn new ones.